When it comes to making it through college, life can certainly be tough.

 Almost every grocery store in my city gave between 5-10% off on certain days of the week to students.
 I never diligently shopped on these days, but that was a missed opportunity.

 Find out when stores offer student discounts and take note.
 If you can shop once a week for food and only on discount days, you can save money on your grocery bill throughout your entire degree!

 4. Meal Prep

 Eating out or ordering delivery is the bane of college students.
 Events like drunken Uber Eats at 2am or exam season pizza binges can easily sink a student budget.

-If you want to save money during school, you need to meal prep on a regular basis.
+If you want to save money during college, you need to meal prep on a regular basis.

-With your frugal grocery list in hand, it should be incredibly to plan out your meals and cook several portions at a time every couple of days.
+With your frugal grocery list in hand, it should be easy to plan out your meals and cook several portions every couple of days.
 Having readily available meals will reduce the likelihood you cave in and order food, and you can even freeze meals for backup.

 After a complicated, tumultuous relationship with Skip The Dishes, one of my old roommates made the tough decision to delete the app from his phone.